 1. What kind of judicial protection do I have in your country as a victim of business- related human rights violations?
 Does this protection include compensation?

 Any victim of human rights violations, whether those violations are business-related or not, has the right to take action in court to seek redress and compensation.

 2. Do you have specific rules for gross human rights violations?
-Do these rules apply to environmental crimes or severe labour exploitation?
+Do these rules apply to environmental crimes or severe labour exploitations?

 There are no specific rules for gross human rights violations.
 All cases involving human rights violations are dealt with in the same manner.

-3. I am a victim of human rights violation resulting from activities of a European transnational corporation which occurred outside the European Union.
-Do I have access to the courts in your country if I am not an EU citizen and I don't live in the EU?
-What are the conditions to claim violation of my rights?
-Where can I find any additional information?
+3. I am the victim of a human rights violation resulting from activities carried out outside the European Union by a European transnational corporation.
+Do I have access to the courts in your country if I am not an EU citizen or I don't live in the EU?
+Under what conditions can I claim a violation of my rights?
+Where can I find additional information?

 The law is territorial.
 An individual must have recourse to private international law to determine the lex fori, provided there is no agreement between the parties that prevents the choice of applicable legislation.

-4. Can Ombudsman institutions, equality bodies or National Human Rights institutions support victims of business related human rights violations committed by European transnational corporations outside the European Union?
-Can these bodies investigate my case if I am not an EU citizen and I don't live in the EU?
-Are there other public services (such as labour or environmental inspectorate) in your country that can investigate my case?
+4. Can ombudsman institutions, equality bodies or national human rights institutions support victims of business-related human rights violations committed by European transnational corporations outside the European Union?
+Can these bodies investigate my case if I am not an EU citizen or I don't live in the EU?
+Are there other public services (such as a labour or environmental inspectorate) in your country that can investigate my case?
 Where can I find information about my rights?